NikolaiRadke/AI.duino/README.md

 ### AI Chat
 Multiple chats like in the browser but integrated in the IDE with history based persistance.
 Claude Code provides full session persistance.
 You can add files content.
+All feature results can be discussed here too.

 ### Custom agents
 Let the AI do some tasks for you, like error checking after compiling.
 Agents can include build outputs and additional